imranhasan22/handbook_imran/android.md

 It allows for complex layouts where child views can be positioned relative to each other and to the parent.
 It helps to avoid deeply nested layouts, which can improve performance and useful for responsive designs where the position of views may change based on different screen sizes or orientations.

+### TableLayout
+A type of `ViewGroup` that arranges it's child in grid format.
+It organizes views into rows and columns, and allows for complex layouts where alignment and spacing are important.

+It consists of `TableRow` objects, each representing a row in the table.
+- `android:stretchColumns`
+- `android:shrinkColumns`
+- `android:collapseColumns`
+- `android:layout_span`

+### FrameLayout
+It is designed to block out an area on the screen to display a single item.
+Generally, It is used to hold a single child view, but it can also be used to overlay multiple child views, stacking them on top of each other.
+- `android:foreground`
+- `android:foregroundGravity`
+- `android:measureAllChildren`

 # View
 ### TextView